Cotalker/documentation/docs/getting_started/intro_overview.md

 - SLA management: automatically and through conversations.
 - Corrective Maintenace: forms that work offline and automatic notifications.
 - Preventive Maintenance: manage and automate work orders.
-- Applicant Tracing System: Follow up and share applicant information for job openings.
+- Applicant Tracking System: Follow up and share applicant information for job openings.

 For more information about our solutions, visit [www.cotalker.com](https://cotalker.com).